vladsolokha/full-stack-app-api/README.md

 I didn't have a chance to deploy to AWS due to the docker blocker, but as soon as I figure that one out the next steps would just be: use the [docker and ECS docs](https://docs.docker.com/cloud/ecs-integration/) to integrate the front and backend to an ECS instance on AWS

+After dockerizing the React frontend I would push the images to the Amazon Elastic Container Registry to allow ECS to access the images during deployment.
+Next, I would create the ECS cluster and configure it to possibly also use Application Load Balancer (ALB) for routing traffic to the frontend and API containers.
+Next, create Task Definitions to tell AWS which images, resources, env vars, and other settings to provision and use.
+Next, create the ECS Services, configure env vars, setup networking via VPC settings that would allow proper and secure communication between the frontend, api, and database containers.
+Finally, I would deploy the ECS services, test the deployment, use Amazon CloudWatch or AWS CloudTrail to log and monitor that everything is working as it should.
+When the app grows, I would set up CI/CD pipline using AWS CodePipline and AWS CodeBuild to automate deployments whenever I push changes to there repos.